 College Reach Out Program is a State of Florida grant-funded program designed to prepare middle and high school students to successfully pursue and complete a post-secondary education.
 The program targets future first-generation college students currently in grades 6 through 12.
 The program also motivates students to develop basic learning skills, strengthen parent and student understanding of the benefits of postsecondary education, and foster personal and career development through supplemental instruction.

-Public Schools Enrichment Partnership/Scholars Program was founded in 1989 by former Fort Myers High School junior, Christian Duffus, as a way to promote and reward academic achievement among minority students.
-Scholars Program has expanded to embrace minority and “at-risk” students at elementary, middle, and high school levels.
+Scholars Program was founded in 1989 by former Fort Myers High School junior, Christian Duffus, as a way to promote and reward academic achievement among minority students.
+Scholars Program has expanded to embrace minority and “situational-at-risk” students at elementary, middle, and high school levels.
 Membership is open to all students who embrace the Scholars Program philosophy and ideas of academic excellence, leadership, service, and citizenship.